 Healthcare organizations must consider that an illness not only affects the patient, but the whole family.
-While some organizations, like Cancer Treatments of America, have incorporated family support into their program offerings, many other healthcare institutions still have a long way to go.
+While some organizations, like Cancer Treatment Centers of America, have incorporated family support into their program offerings, many other healthcare institutions still have a long way to go.
 It’s critical for healthcare companies to understand that they’re treating more than the patient.
 Family support is recognized for its essential role in the path to wellness.
 The entire family unit will come into contact with doctors, nurses, staff, and the healthcare setting.
 So why not ensure their experience is as top-notch as the patient care?
 Developing a culture of caring should extend to family networks of support and extend into family areas of the healthcare facility.

 2. Staffing is More than Doctors and Nurses

 Family members will interact with doctors and nurses to receive information about diagnosis, prognosis and care, but there are other staff members that families will come into contact with as well.
 Make sure information and support staff is available for families within the healthcare facility when they need it.
 Extended staffing hours for information and support should be available to families, regardless of whether a procedure is happening at 2:00 in the afternoon or 2:00 in the morning.
 There are no fewer questions at 2:00 a.m., just less staff to answer them.
 Rigid hours and closing portions of the building while a loved one is receiving treatment is off-putting and creates unnecessary stress.
 Staffing should include family advocates or liaisons that are point people for families navigating the healthcare system.